XavierSpycy/Deep-Learning/Multilayer_Perceptron_from_Scratch/readme.md

 ‘**main.ipynb**’: This Jupyter Notebook contains the same content as main.py, but additionally captures the output for interactive exploration and review.

 ‘**data**’: This directory contains the dataset used for our exemplary demonstration.

+# Brief introduction of modules in MLPClassifier
+## Prerequisite:
+'**Scaler**', a class designed to scale data through normalization or standardization, although there is room for further optimization.

+'**Dataset**', a class designed to load our dataset, featuring several preprocessing methods.
+These methods include splitting of training and validation sets, centering, normalization, and addressing missing values, among others.

+## Core modules:
+'**Activation**', a class which implements a range of activation functions and their corresponding derivatives.
+Specifically, these functions include sigmoid, hyperbolic tangent, ReLU, Leaky ReLU, ELU, Swish, Softplus functions, and more.

+'**HiddenLayer**', a class which realizes the implementation of a hidden layer, which can also serve as a batch normalization layer.
+This class encompasses functionalities such as weight initialization, dropout, and both forward and backward propagation between layers.

+'**MLP**': a class which implements the multilayer perceptron.
+It integrates the hidden layers (including batch normalization layers), thus defining the propagation mechanism between layers.
+This class has an embedded criterion that indicates the loss function, such as cross entropy loss.
+It includes several optimizers like SGD, NAG, Adagrad, Adadelta, Adam, and more.
+Lastly, it encapsulates the training procedure, prediction method, and performance metric—specifically, accuracy.

 # Requirements
 To install and run this project, you will need: